hei-school/cc-d4-rice-cooker-ci-micael-jerry/README.md

 ### Prerequisites

-Make sure you have maven, java and kotlin installed
+- Make sure you have maven, java and kotlin installed
+- Make sure you also have [ktlint](https://pinterest.github.io/ktlint/0.49.1/install/cli/) installed if you want to perform code verification and formatting.
 ### Kotlin Coding Conventions

 The source code for this project is written in accordance with the Kotlin Coding Conventions.